Bulletin #2291, Maine Farm Safety Program: Grain Storage Safety

 Never allow people in or around grain bins when filling or emptying.
 Entrapment and suffocation in grain bins happens very quickly.
 A person can be helplessly trapped in four or five seconds and completely submerged in less than twenty seconds.

 Before working in a grain bin, always turn off the power.
 Never use objects to unplug running augers.
-Never enter a bin when unloading equipment in running, whether or not grain is flowing.
+Never enter a bin when unloading equipment is running, whether or not grain is flowing.
 Do not enter a bin with automatic unloading equipment without locking out the control circuit.

 Always be cautious when working with grain that has begun to spoil.
-Dangers result from molds, blocked flow, cavities, crushing and grain avalanches.
+Dangers result from molds, blocked the flow, cavities, crushing and grain avalanches.
 Always be cautious before walking on any surface crust.
 A breakthrough can plunge a person into flowing or hot grain with little chance of survival.
 Beware of steep piles of grain.
 Dislodge the pile with a long pole, rather than with a short shovel.

 Never allow anyone to ride on trucks equipped with grain beds or gravity dump wagons.
 A person can be buried in seconds.
 Keep children off grain vehicles and out of the bins while unloading and loading.
-Forbid anyone form playing in hopper wagons or on hoisted grain beds.
+Forbid anyone from playing in hopper wagons or on hoisted grain beds.